 We provide ways to run Minion and OpenNMS with Docker and you can configure it to receive Flows, Syslog or SNMP traps.
 Here are some important hints you should be aware of.
-It is a combination of how UDP based protocols work combined with how you configure networking with your Docker service.
+It is a combination of how UDP based protocols work combined with how networking works with Docker service especially in combination with virtualized environments such as running Docker on Mac with xhyve.

 If you use a network for your container and you just publish your UDP ports this will have side effects.
 Here is a very simplified example for explanation:

-The UDP datagrams will run through NAT and from the Minion process it seems like your UDP datagrams came from 172.18.0.1 instead of 22.214.171.124.
+When you use Docker for Mac and you receive UDP datagrams, they will run through NAT and for your dockerized process it seems like your UDP datagrams came from 172.18.0.1 instead of 18.104.22.168.
 In the case of flows, the address 172.18.0.1 will be used as the IP address to assign the packets to the flow exporter.
 In the case of Syslog or SNMP traps over UDP, the source address will be used to assign these events to the node in the OpenNMS database.

 If you can’t get around the NAT, for flows you can use additional meta data to assign flow packets differently, .e.g.: